amake/gradle-android-l10n-fix-plugin/README.md

 [deprecated in Android Gradle Plugin 3.1](https://android.googlesource.com/platform/tools/base/+/6b7799c36f1ba5194f73f5c14a7b0365a8428714%5E%21/) due to issues with multi-module projects and `aar` libraries.
 This plugin addresses some of the issues, but not all.
-If your project uses internal libraries in `aar` form, see [Limitations](#limitations) for important information.
+See [Limitations](#limitations) for important information.

 ### Runtime contamination fix